al1sant0s/tstodlc/README.md

 ## Uninstalling dlcs

 Uninstalling dlcs from the server dlc repository is as easy as installing them and it's done using the --clean argument.
-First, either remove (move it or delete it) the entire dlc directory under the server dlc repository or some of the dlc components (the zip files inside the folders).
+First, either remove (move it, rename it or delete it) the entire dlc directory under the server dlc repository or some of the dlc components (the zip files inside the folders).
 After that run the following command  to update the server DLCIndex-XXXX.zip file:

 ```shell